Metnew/uxss-db/README.md

 **NOTE: Many CVEs aren't listed in the tables below!**

-*Check `/other` folder = unsorted/unknown/duplicated CVEs and CVEs for less popular browsers*
+*Check `/other` folder = unsorted/unknown/duplicated CVEs and vulnerabilities for less popular browsers*

 ## Webkit